 City guide Biel

-Biel is the only town in Switzerland in which German and French are spoken side by side in equal measure.
+Biel is the largest Swiss city in which German and French are equally spoken.
 One senses the relaxed mentality here resulting from the mixture of these two languages.
 In 2002, Biel was one of the four exhibition locations for EXPO.

 Architecturally, Biel is a town of many facets.
 The modern part of the city with its high-rise buildings lies at lake level which then gives way, on a slight incline, to the intact old town with its gothic town church stemming from the 15th century.
 In 2004, Biel was awarded the Wakker Prize by the Swiss Heritage Society for the exemplary manner in which it conserved its, in part, outstanding stock of 20th century buildings.
 Examples can be found in the new town, where uniform districts built in the ‘new construction’ style came into being in the 1920s and ‘30s.

 The town of Biel is a tradition-imbued watch metropolis in which this Swiss craft is still fostered.
 Swatch, Rolex, Omega, Tissot, Movado and Mikron are all located here.
 Biel has additionally also positioned itself in the field of other industries and in communication.
 Its location makes the town an attractive gateway to the excursion and holiday region around Lakes Biel, Neuchâtel and Murten – also known as the “Three Lakes Region” – with vineyards on the hillsides and extensive vegetable cultivation on the level areas.
 The options for rambling and cycling excursions are huge.
-In Ligerz, the viticulture museum and a wine trail serve to draw visitors.
+On the North Shore of Lake Biel the vineyard trail and the viticulture museum in Ligerz attract visitors.
 Several attractive mediaeval small towns like Nidau, Twann, La Neuveville and Erlach are well worth an excursion.

 From the town on the linguistic divide, it is only a stone’s throw to the lush green, hilly landscape of the Jura with its broad forests and wonderful vantage points, as well as the sportsperson’s Mecca of Magglingen above Biel, and the Chasseral (1607m).